Celidor/aws-sessionmanager/README.md

 * avoids issues with SSH key management
 * there is also no S3 / Cloudwatch logging of connections made with SSH keys

+## SSH to Linux
+5 ways to connect to a Linux EC2 instance using SSH:

-## 1. remote SSH session in console
+### 1. remote SSH session in console
 * A remote SSH session in the AWS console doesn't require a SSH key
 * In the AWS Console, EC2, select the instance
 <img src="images/instance.png" width="500">